maxdev1/ghost/README.md

 * zlib
 * nasm
 * bash (in progress)

-## Documentation
-See the `documentation` folder for documentation.
-It contains information about the technical design as well as building instructions.

 ## Contact
 If you want to get in contact, contribute to the project or have any questions,